Finds of cobalt blue spinel in Lục Yên, Vietnam

-Large-scale mining ended here around 1994 because the terrain here is complicated and the finds – scattered.
+Large-scale mining ended here around 1994 because the terrain here is complicated and the finds are scattered.

 Now the mining is continued by small companies and individual people.
-For the most part, the works are done by groups of local farmers with their families and friends between the rice farming seasons.
+For the most part, the work is done by groups of local farmers with their families and friends between the rice farming seasons.
 Most of the mining is done in alluvial deposits and also in the marble bedrock.
 Some finds though are inside the natural caves and some – even in rice paddies.

 Unusual, neon-blue spinels were discovered here in the early 2000ies and since then this is the best-known find of these gorgeous stones in the world.
-Occasional spinels of this rare color have been found in Tanzania, Sri Lanka, Madagascar, and Pakistan.
-Promising is a recent (late 2018) find Canada (Baffin Island), as well as beautiful and comparatively stones that are found some 20 km south-east from Mahenge in Tanzania (autumn 2021).
+Occasional spinels of this rare color have been found in Sri Lanka, Madagascar, and Pakistan.
+Promising is a find (late 2018) in Canada (Baffin Island), as well as beautiful and comparatively stones that are found some 20 km south-east from Mahenge in Tanzania (autumn 2021).